juhp/fbrnch/README.md

 ```
 $ fbrnch commit
 ```
-uses any rpm changelog, or you can pass `-m "..."` or amend with `-a`.
+It uses any rpm changelog, or you can pass `-m "..."` or amend with `-a`.

 You can merge branches with:
 ```
-$ fbrnch merge f32 package
+$ fbrnch merge f33 package
 ```
-which will offer to merge f33 (or some of it) into f32.
+which will offer to merge f34 (or some of it) into f33.

 Merging can also be done together with building:
 ```
-$ fbrnch build f33 package
+$ fbrnch build f34 package
 ```
-will offer to merge newer commits from the newer branch.
+will ask if you want to merge newer commits from a newer branch, then push and build it.

-If the branch NVR is also ready pushed and built it will be skipped.
+If the branch is also already pushed and NVR built it will be skipped.
 Branch builds are pushed to Bodhi.

 You can also build all branches: